HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/data/README.md

 ## Folder ```configs```

-This folder contains the configuration files for different ready-to-use oligo design pipelines.
-For each pipeline, there is a user configuration file, which allows the user to adjust pipeline specific parameters as well as a developer configuration file, which allows advanced parameter configuration that deviate from the standard parameters recommended for the pipeline.
+This folder contains the configuration files for different ready-to-use genomic region generator or oligo design pipelines with default parameters that can be adjusted by the users.

 ## Folder ```genes```

-This folder contains example lists of gene names, that are used for testing and the tutorials, for NCBI and Ensembl.
+This folder contains example lists of gene names that can be used to test run the pipelines.

+## Folder ```genomic_region```

+This folder contains different pre-generated genomic region files that were generated from the Fasta and GTF file in the `annotations` folder using the `_genomic_region_generator.py` pipeline.